Coaching clients toward financial-planning success

 Reinforcing client relationships with multi-channel communication

-Tyler Holden, of Holden Financial Group, places great importance on employing cutting-edge financial-planning practices and coaching his clients toward achieving their financial goals.
+Tyler Holden, of Resolute Wealth Partners, places great importance on employing cutting-edge financial-planning practices and coaching his clients toward achieving their financial goals.
 This can only be possible, he says, through building strong client relationships using multiple points of contact, such as the following:

 - Scheduling regular client review sessions and setting new appointments at the close of each review meeting.